avivharuzi/school/README.md

-# school
+# School

-php project for managing college courses for students
+PHP Project for managing college courses for students.